Mictronics/pluto-gps-sim/ocxo_mod/README.md

 2. Set enviroment variable: `fw_setenv xo_correction 40000000`
 3. `reboot` or cycle Pluto power.

+All environment variables can be printed with `fw_printenv`.

 In case you have a precise measurement tool, for example a spectrum analyzer, then you can calibrate your Pluto at the desired operating frequency and fine tune the value for xo_correction.
-In that case, wait at least 30min, keep the Pluto powered on during that time, to heat up and stabilize the entire unit.
+In that case, wait at least 30min, keep the Pluto powered on during that time, to heat up and temperature stabilize the entire unit.

 __Note__